 Burst Integrate and Bulk Refresh

-To use the Greenplum Parallel File Distribution (gpfdist) server for bulk loading operations (Integrate with Burst and Bulk Refresh) ensure that gpfdist is configured on the machine from which HVR will connect to Greenplum.
+For best performance, HVR performs Integrate with /Burst and Bulk Refresh into Greenplum using staging files and the Greenplum Parallel File Distribution (gpfdist) server.
+To use the gpfdist server for bulk loading operations, ensure that gpfdist is configured on the machine from which HVR will connect to Greenplum.

 - /StagingDirectoryHvr: the location where HVR will create the temporary staging files.
 This should be the -d (directory) option of the gpfdist server command.